Archive for the ‘Counselling with D’ Category

 Nail Art & Goodbyes

 I’m not a girly-girl.
 Not really.
 I don’t think I ever was.
-I think altogether my make-up kit consists of one lipstick, one mascara and one lip gloss.
-None of which is in regular use.
+I think altogether my make-up kit consists of one mascara and one lip gloss.
+Neither of which is in regular use.
 Having said that I do like doing my nail.
 It’s also something I do when I am feeling a bit too stressed out about something.
 I think it’s that balance between having to concentrate enough to be able to not think about anything else, and not being too demanding.
 The stress level goes up, and out comes my big bag of nail polishes.

 At the moment my stress level is pretty manageable.
 Yes, there are a lot of things going on, but, I think I’m handling it fairly well.
 Still, I did go slightly nuts the other week and ordered myself this nail art set, and now I can’t help but to wonder if perhaps that is a sign that I am under more stress than I care to admit.